jacquelyn-bradshaw/jacquelyn-bradshaw/README.md

 😺 I'm currently learning React on Udemy.
 I am also completing Data and JavaScript KickStarters with CFG and Python based MOOC challenges.

 🤝 I am looking for opportunities to collaborate with others to gain experience of working in a tech team.
+I have recently completed work experience at Sky Betting & Gaming.

 👩‍🎓 I acheived a Maths and Computer Science Degree at Nottingham University in 2011 whilst competing as an international athlete.